mnfst/docs-baas/middlewares.md

 title: Middlewares
 ---

+## Introduction

-**Middleware functions** are intermediary functions that sit between the client's request and the server's response.
+**Middleware functions** or **middlewares** are intermediary functions that sit between the client's request and the server's response.
 They have access to the request object (req) and the response object (res).

-As Manifest works with **ExpressJS**, Manifest middlewares are [ExpressJS middlewares](https://expressjs.com/en/guide/using-middleware.html) enhanced with [Manifest SDK](./javascript-sdk.md) attached to let you interact with your data with ease.
+As Manifest works with **ExpressJS**, Manifest middlewares are [ExpressJS middlewares](https://expressjs.com/en/guide/using-middleware.html) enhanced with the [Manifest SDK](./crud.md#using-the-javascript-sdk) attached to let you interact with your data with ease.

 ## Middleware use cases